Cairi-S/vegan-Glasgow/documentation/TESTING.md

 MY PROFILE - *ADMIN*

 - Change the screen size manually and to various mobile device sizes using devTools to verify that the page is responsive.
-- On initial log in ensure a message is flashed welcoming the admin to the site.
+- On the initial log in ensure a message is flashed welcoming the admin to the site.
-- Make sure admin username is displayed at the top of the page confirming that admin profile.
+- Make sure the admin username is displayed at the top of the page confirming that admin profile.
-- In 'User Messages' section check that all current messages are displayed - cross checked with the 'messages' collection in the database.
+- In the 'User Messages' section check that all current messages are displayed - cross-checked with the 'messages' collection in the database.
 - Send a new message via the contact page checking that the message is newly displayed in the 'User Messages' section.
-- Click the 'Add a Restaurant' button and ensure admin are redirected to the 'Add a Restaurant' page.
+- Click the 'Add a Restaurant' button and ensure admin is redirected to the 'Add a Restaurant' page.
 - Click the 'Restaurant Added' button to ensure it triggers a modal prompting the admin to confirm that they have added that restaurant.
 - Re-open the 'Restaurant Added' modal and click the 'x' and 'Close' buttons to ensure that the modal is closed and no action is taken.
-- Re-open the 'Restaurant Added' modal and click the 'Restaurant Added' button making sure the user is redirected back to their profile page and the message has been removed - cross check with the 'messages' collection in the database.
+- Re-open the 'Restaurant Added' modal and click the 'Restaurant Added' button making sure the user is redirected back to their profile page and the message has been removed - cross-check with the 'messages' collection in the database.
-- Click the 'Restaurants' link to ensure the admin are redirected to the restaurants page when wanting to edit/delete a restaurant.
+- Click the 'Restaurants' link to ensure the admin is redirected to the restaurant's page when wanting to edit/delete a restaurant.
-- Try editing the site address to exclude the admin username and instead inputting an existing username, e.g. /profile/?username=test01 or /profile/test01, making sure only the users own profile page is displayed or the custom 404 page is displayed.
+- Try forcing way on to a user profile page making sure only the admin profile page is displayed or the custom 404 page is displayed.

 ADD RESTAURANT - *ADMIN ONLY*

 - Change the screen size manually and to various mobile device sizes using devTools to verify that the page is responsive.
 - Log in as a standard user and attempt to navigate to the add restaurant page by manually adding /restaurant/add to the address.
 Ensure that the user is not able and an appropriate response is given.
-- Check that admin are able to access the 'Add Restaurant' page via the navbar link and button on their profile page.
+- Check that admin can access the 'Add Restaurant' page via the navbar link and button on their profile page.
 - Click the 'how expensive' and 'mealtime' dropdowns and ensure all expected options are available and able to be selected.
 - Leave the 'how expensive' and 'mealtime' dropdowns blank and ensure a warning is triggered when the 'Add restaurant' button is clicked.
 - Complete the form ensuring that the form requires all fields to be completed, except the URL, before the form can be submitted.
 If a required field is left blank the user is given a prompt.